At the heart of the LBMA is the expertise and dedication of a select group of staff, collectively referred to as the Executive.

 Prior to joining the LBMA, she worked in bank finance and US corporate law at the law firms of White & Case and Norton Rose, and also acted as a monitor at the UN Commission on Human Rights in Geneva.
 She has an MSc in History of International Relations from the London School of Economics and a degree in English Literature from Kenyon College in Ohio.

-She brings with her a wealth of experience having previously worked in the energy and commodities industry where she dealt with compliance, legal and regulatory matters.
-She read law at the London School of Economics and went onto qualify as a solicitor.
+Sakhila brings with her a wealth of experience having previously worked in the energy and commodities industry where she dealt with compliance, legal and regulatory matters.
+Sakhila read law at the London School of Economics and went onto qualify as a solicitor.

-Ed Blight took over from Sunny Field in September 2015 as the LBMA's Operations Director.
-He is responsible for directing and overseeing the general administration of the Association including overall responsibility for issues relating to Finance, Human Resources, IT systems, contractual arrangements, commercialisation opportunities and Office Management.
+Ed Blight joined the LBMA in September 2015 as the Operations Director.
+He is now the Chief Finance Officer and is responsible for directing and overseeing the general administration of the Association including overall responsibility for issues relating to Finance, Human Resources, IT systems, contractual arrangements, commercialisation opportunities and Office Management.

 - Aelred Connelly, Public Relations Officer